busterjs/buster-coffee/demo-amd/README.md

 can do this in one of several ways.

-One way is to use the bundled `package.json` file to install the latest npm release of buster-coffee locally in the demo app:
+One way is to use the bundled `package.json` file to install the latest npm release of buster-amd locally in the demo app:

     $ cd ~/dev/buster-coffee/demo-amd
     ~/dev/buster-coffee/demo-amd$ npm install